ama440/finalproject611/README.md

 In terms of my analysis, I produce visualizations--some interactive--that effectively present information about the dataset.
 I also create several predictive models that help quantify the association between heart disease and its potential risk factors.
 Given the large size of the dataset, I splitting into training and testing sets.

-Link to the dataset: https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?select=2015.csv

-Link to the codebook containing information about the variables: https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf

 Using This Repository
 =====================

+The dataset is too large to be uploaded to Github, so you can instead find it here:

+- Link to the dataset: https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?select=2015.csv

+- Link to the codebook containing information about the variables: https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf

 This repository is best used via Docker although you may be able to consult the Dockerfile to understand what requirements are appropriate